autoplot/documentation/javadoc/org/das2/qds/math/fft/ComplexArray.ComplexArrayFloatFloat.md

+# org.das2.qds.math.fft.ComplexArray.ComplexArrayFloatFloat

-# org.das2.qds.math.fft.ComplexArray.ComplexArrayFloatFloatImplements ComplexArray that is backed by two float arrays.
+Implements ComplexArray that is backed by two float arrays.

 ***
 <a name="getImag"></a>
 # getImag